jundalisay/spblist/content/en/research/keynes/general-theory/chapter-12c.md

 **This is the inevitable result of investment markets organised with a view to so-called “liquidity”.** *

-> Superphysics Note: We remove the influence of mass psychology through our points-based system which is totally liquid even without money
+{{< n n="We remove the influence of mass psychology through our points-based system which is totally liquid even without money " >}}

 Of the maxims of orthodox finance, the fetish of liquidity is the most anti-social.